preetiParyani/preetiParyani/README.md

 ### Hi there 👋,I'm Preeti a software devloper enhancing her skills everyday.

--🌱 I’m currently learning web development
+*🌱 I’m currently learning web development.
--👩‍💻 My tech stack is HTML, CSS and JS.
+*👩‍💻 My tech stack is HTML, CSS and JS.

 <!--
 **preetiParyani/preetiParyani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.